 - Medical expenses arising from treatment and medication

 - Loss of life’s enjoyment

 United States Department of Veterans Affairs (VA) — National Center for PTSD —The National Center for PTSD assists veterans and others with PTSD.
 Visit their website to learn about types of PTSD trauma and how to treat and cope with PTSD.

 University of Washington — Programs for Trauma Survivors — The Center for Anxiety and Traumatic Stress at the University of Washington in Seattle, WA, is affiliated with the UW Department of Psychology.
 The program’s mission is to provide treatment services (medication or psychotherapy) to trauma survivors.
 As a research program for post-traumatic stress disorder (PTSD), the program seeks to offer the most innovative, empirically supported, and effective treatments for the disorder.

-Were you or a loved afflicted with Post-Traumatic Stress Disorder (PTSD) while working in the maritime industry, either on a ship or on the docks?
+Were you or a loved one afflicted with Post-Traumatic Stress Disorder (PTSD) while working in the maritime industry, either on a ship or on the docks, in the Pacific Northwest?
 If you suffer from PTSD as a result of a maritime incident, you may have a right to recover damages under maritime law.
-Call Anderson Carey Williams & Neidzwski today to schedule a free initial appointment to discuss your case.
+Call Anderson Carey Williams & Neidzwski, LLP today to schedule a free initial appointment to discuss your case.

 We pledge to fight aggressively for your rights and obtain the most favorable outcome in your personal injury case, whether we negotiate a settlement or proceed to trial.